Citizen talks 'trash' at Walker County commissioner's meeting

-After making the rounds with his complaints about garbage falling off trucks enroute to the local landfill in Walker County, one Chickamauga resident showed up to talk "trash" to commissioner Whitfield at the July 11 meeting.
+After making the rounds with his complaints about garbage falling off trucks en-route to the local landfill in Walker County, one Chickamauga resident showed up to talk “trash” to Commissioner Shannon Whitfield at the July 11 meeting.

 Decker reminded the commissioner that “as a matter-of-fact, you and I have talked about it before.
 I've talked about it to everybody who would listen to me.
 And, my statement is: It's improving.”